Getting the most out of your day starts with an awareness of your sleep chronotype and peak productive times.

 You must be wondering: Where do I fit?
 Am I a ‘Bear,' ‘Wolf,' ‘Lion,' or ‘Dolphin'?

-You can check out your sleep chronotype by taking the quiz here.
+You can check out your chronotype by taking the quiz here.

 Are we making the correct use of our peak productive times?

-Now that you're aware of your sleep chronotype and peak productive time, it's important to rectify our common mistakes.
+Now that you know your sleep chronotype and peak productive time, rectifying our common mistakes is important.

 Unfortunately, we schedule most of our meetings and non-productive tasks during our peak effective times.

 I'm a morning person and fit into the Bear's Chronotype.
-So, if I were doing a one-to-one meeting with you, I would engage with you in the afternoon.
-This is because I use my peak productive time in the morning to think, create and strategize (I'm often just toasted by the afternoon to do creative work!)
+So, if I were having a one-to-one meeting with you, I would engage with you in the afternoon.
+This is because I use my peak productive time in the morning to think, create, and strategize (I'm often just toasted by the afternoon to do creative work!).

 Client Case Study: Coach doing meetings during her peak productive times